Chakra (2021 film): Plot

-A young Leela had loved her mother tremendously and both of them had a bond with each other, but her alcoholic and abusive father tortured her mother.
-One day, Leela woke up to find her mother died in her sleep.
+In a flashback, a young Leela loved her mother tremendously and they had a strong bond with each other, but her alcoholic and abusive father tortured her mother.
+One day, Leela woke up to find out that her mother died while asleep.
 Her father immediately married another woman and arrived home with her two young sons.
-Later Leela's father revealed that he and his new wife had suffocated and killed Leela's mother.
-An enraged Leela killed both her father and stepmother, where she uses her stepmother's two sons as baits for her thefts.
-A cat-and-mouse chase begins between Leela and Chandru where Leela makes several attempts to kill Chandru and his team.
-Chandru manages to capture Leela and hands her over to the police.
-Chandru gets a call from Leela, who escaped and challenges him for another game.
+Later, she comes home one day to hear her father reveal that he and his new wife had suffocated and killed Leela's mother while she was sleeping.
+Her mother tried to call a sleeping Leela but failed to do so.
+An enraged Leela killed her father and stepmother by leaking water and electrocuting them, and she used her stepmother's two sons as baits for her thefts.
+She became an intelligent hacker by studying computer science.
+It was Leela who informed the brothers not to rob the houses, and she was the main mastermind behind the robberies.